 The project was carried out for Philips Lighting under the directorship of the lighting designer Rogier van der Heide.
 The technical team was led by Benjamin Males, and the Design team by the designer Nancy Tilbury.

-UAL, Design your Future - Installation Development
+UAL, Design your Future

 YCN designed and built a colorful and playful stand for the University of the Arts London.
 I helped them by building the interactive installation in the core of the stand.